 The CEMS MIM consists of three terms: two academic terms (Term 1 & Term 2) and the internship term (Term 3).
-The two academic terms must be consecutive (August-July), while the internship (Term 3) can take place at any time during the graduate period of studies, but not overlapping with Term 1 and Term 2.
+The two academic terms must be consecutive (typically from August to July), while the internship (Term 3) can take place at any time during the graduate period of studies, but not overlapping with Term 1 and Term 2.
 Students must spend at least two out of the three terms abroad.

 To complete an academic CEMS MIM term, students must successfully pass a minimum of 24 ECTS during each term.
-Students are responsible for taking a sufficient number of credits in each term.
-The total credit requirement for the CEMS MIM is 66 ECTS.
-Failing to fulfil the minimum credit requirement will result in failing the CEMS MIM.
+It is students' responsibility to take a sufficient number of credits in each term.

+The total credit requirement for the CEMS MIM programme is 66 ECTS.
+Students must complete all core curriculum requirements during the CEMS MIM year.
+Failing to fulfil the minimum credit requirement and to complete the core curriculum elements during the CEMS MIM year will result in failing the CEMS MIM.
+For potential exceptions, see page 11.

 Please note: Based on the structure of the specific local master & MIM combination at the home schools, students spend one or two academic terms abroad.

-Certain member schools' term dates conflict in the January/February period.
+Certain member schools' term dates start earlier than oter schools while some schools may have conflicts particularly in the January/February period.
 The schools do their best to avoid overlapping of terms, but students should contact their home school CEMS MIM Programme Manager if in doubt.
 For exact term dates, please go to the "Programme Offer" section at each member school page on the CEMS website.

 The Block Seminar is a one-week course that takes place at the beginning of Term 1.
+It accounts for 3 ECTS and students receive a grade.